Vegan and Gluten-Free Mini Sweet Strudels

 • What can I use instead of rice paper?

-If you don’t have gluten issues, you can certainly use either phyllo dough or light pastry (make sure it’s vegan).
-In that case, however, you will need to count the Weight Watchers points because they will be different.
+If you have no problems with gluten, you can certainly use either phyllo dough or light puff pastry (make sure it’s vegan).
+However, in that case, you will need to count the Weight Watchers points as they will be different.

 • How long do they keep?

-You can certainly keep them for up to 3 days out of the fridge, but the texture will change; they tend to soften, so I wouldn’t recommend it.
+You can certainly keep them for up to 3 days outside the fridge, but the texture will change, they will tend to soften, so I don’t recommend it.

 • What can I use instead of apple?

 I have only made them with apple.
-If you want to use other fruits, I recommend fruits that don’t soften too much during cooking, like banana.
-I haven’t tried it, but I think mango might work too!
+If you want to use other fruit, I recommend fruit that doesn’t soften too much during cooking, such as banana.
+I haven’t tried it, but I think mango could also work well!

 Author image